-The earth and evolution section highlight the surreal habitats of our planet Earth in a very realistic world.
+The earth and evolution section highlights the surreal habitats of our planet Earth in a very realistic world.

-Poble Espanyol is a vast open-air museum built in 1929.
-The museum is four times the size of Barcelona football pitch.
+Poble Espanyol is a vast open-air museum built-in 1929.
+The museum is four times the size of the Barcelona football pitch.
 The museum has diverse sections representing the Spanish.

 The handicraft market makes this place even delightful.
 Visitors can roam around Andalusia and Balearic islands in a couple of hours.

 Just a walking distance from some of Barcelona’s famous tourist attractions: Casa Batllo, Plaza Catalunya, and La Ramblas.
 This beautiful hotel with a classic 19th-century architectural design is one of the best hotels in Barcelona to stay for people with a mid-range budget.

 You’ll find amazing other facilities in this hotel, such as a fitness center, roof deck, a pool, and an amazing restaurant and bars.